cuspycode/peerpaste/README.md

 #### [Android] Why is the Android app closed source?

 Because I'm lazy.
-I don't foresee any pull requests in the near future, so why should I bother?
+I can't really imagine any pull requests, so why should I bother?
 That may change in the future however, but don't hold your breath while waiting.

 #### [General] How do I change the service name advertised by mDNS?